vanilophp/docs/product-variants.md

 With this approach, you have a **main product** and one or more **product variant** entries.

-This way the variants are expressed in the model layer, and common attributes (name, description, pictures, etc) can be shared at the main product, whereas the specifics (size, price, SKU, etc) need be set at the variant.
+This way the variants are expressed in the model layer, and common attributes (name, pictures, etc) can be shared at the main product, whereas the specifics (size, price, SKU, etc) need be set at the variant.

 As a consequence, a product is stored in two separate tables, the model layer